Ennis Esmer: Career

-Upcoming, Esmer is to star in CTV's comedy Children Ruin Everything.
+From 2022 to 2025, Esmer had a regular role in CTV's comedy Children Ruin Everything.

 Esmer has also undertaken several hosting duties in Canada – hosting, among others, the Gemini Awards twice, and the ACTRA Awards, even virtually hosting the feature films section of Directors Guild of Canada Awards in 2020, during the COVID-19 pandemic.
-He also presented Wipeout Canada and the upcoming Roast Battle Canada, the Canadian version of Jeff Ross Presents Roast Battle.
+He also presented Wipeout Canada and Roast Battle Canada, the Canadian version of Jeff Ross Presents Roast Battle.

 In film, Esmer has worked extensively in Canadian indie short and feature-length films.
 He started his film career in a bit part as Ronnie in the American film How to Deal in 2003.
 His breakout film role was in 2007's Young People Fucking, co-written by his longtime friend and later Blindspot showrunner Martin Gero and other longtime friend Aaron Abrams.
 This film was notable not just for winning multiple Genie Awards and nearly sweeping the film category of the Canadian Comedy Awards, but also because of the furor around funding caused politically by its name and perceived content.

 In 2014, Esmer starred in his first lead film role as Leonard Crane, a small-town newspaper reporter, in Big News from Grand Rock, a comedy-drama about the demise of small-town newspapers – on which he also served as an executive-producer.
 The same year, he played a supporting role as Sean in the romantic comedy Dirty Singles, for which he was nominated for an ACTRA Award, and won best male performance at the Canadian Comedy Awards.
 In 2015, he played a supporting role in sex comedy How to Plan an Orgy in a Small Town, directed by Jeremy Lalonde, again serving as executive-producer.
 In 2016, he played a supporting role in Miss Sloane with Jessica Chastain.
 That same year, he played Moe, a flight crash investigator, in the television film Brace for Impact, for which he was nominated for a Canadian Screen Award for Best Performance by Supporting Actor in a Drama at the 6th Canadian Screen Awards in 2018.
 Also in 2018, he played the astrophysicist Charlie in Clara, a science-fiction film which won the Jury Prize at the Austin Film Festival.

+He won the Canadian Screen Award for Best Supporting Performance in a Comedy Series at the 11th Canadian Screen Awards in 2023, for his regular role in Children Ruin Everything.

 Personal life

 Esmer is in a long-term relationship with Amy Blaxland – a stylist, costume designer and businesswoman.

-For many years, Ennis Esmer has been involved in many charities, both publicly and privately, focusing on homelessness, poverty, sick children, and reading – especially in the Greater Toronto area.
+Ennis Esmer is both publicly and privately involved in many charities, focusing on homelessness, poverty, sick children, and reading (particularly in the Greater Toronto area).

 Esmer is also a lifelong Toronto Raptors and Toronto Blue Jays fan.
-He is the originator of the nickname 'Spice and Dice' for Toronto Raptors' Pascal Siakam and Fred VanVleet.
+He is the originator of the nickname 'Spice and Dice' for Toronto Raptors players Pascal Siakam and Fred VanVleet.